Wafaa-Alharbi/Wafaa-Alharbi/README.md

-- 👋 Hi, I’m @Wafaa-Alharbi
+- 👋 Hi, I’m Wafaa Alharbi
-- 👀 I’m interested in Data Science and Artificial intelligence ...
+- 👀 I’m interested in Data Science and Artificial intelligence
-- 🌱 I’m currently learning Data Science ...
+- 🌱 I’m currently learning Data Science
-- 📫 How to reach me Loy2456@gmail.com ...
+- 📫 reach me at Loy2456@gmail.com

 <!---
 Wafaa-Alharbi/Wafaa-Alharbi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.